frieds/frieds.github.io/docs/index.md

 Hi!
 I built this site to clearly document important concepts learned in data, programming and career advice.

 There's lots of real-world examples, digestible small code snippets and plentiful visualizations to make learning (hopefully) fun and easy!
-Enjoy!

 Click on a link in the left sidebar to begin your journey.

-UpMuch of my content is very old - even 5+ years stale.
-So it's not always representative of my current knowledge and shouldn't be a single source of truth on a topic.
+Much of my content is very old - even 5+ years stale.
+So it's not representative of my current knowledge and shouldn't be a single source of truth on a topic.

 Beginning May 2023, I'm posting more and will highlight new content below.